-12. EXEMPTION NO. 2: INFORMATION OF A PERSONAL NATURE This exemption, found in W. Va.Code§ 29B-1-4(a)(2), bars release of information that constitutes an unreasonable invasion of privacy, unless it is shown by clear and convincing evidence that the public interest under the circumstances requires disclosure.
+12. EXEMPTION NO. 2: INFORMATION OF A PERSONAL NATURE This exemption, found in W. Va.Code§ 29B-1-4(a)(2), bars the release of information that constitutes an unreasonable invasion of privacy unless it is shown by clear and convincing evidence that the public interest under the circumstances requires disclosure.
 The purpose of this exemption is to protect individuals from the injury and embarrassment that can result from the unnecessary disclosure of personal information.
-The individual’s right of privacy must be weighed against the public’s right to know
+The individual’s right to privacy must be weighed against the public’s right to know

 13. State’s Uniform Trade Secrets Act, W. Va.Code §§ 47-22-1 et seq.

 14. These records were forwarded to the FCC’s enforcement bureau concerning AT&T’s admitted overpricing of telecom equipment and services to Connecticut schools under the graft-ridden E-Rate program